 The first of its kind in North America

-Funded through a $4.5 million joint Natural Sciences and Engineering Research Council of Canada/Canada Foundation for Innovation (NSERC/CFI) College-Industry Innovation Fund grant, Humber’s B2C Lab will be the first industry research lab in North America equipped with both an ATSC 3.0 broadcast system and 5G core network, including microwave testing equipment and an RF anechoic test chamber supporting the design and testing of a wide range of antennas, wireless devices and prototypes.
+Funded through a joint NSERC/ORF/CFI College-Industry Innovation Fund grant, Humber’s B²C Lab is developing the first industry research lab in North America equipped with both an ATSC 3.0 broadcast system and 5G core network, including microwave testing equipment and an RF anechoic test chamber supporting the design, development and testing of a wide range of antennas, wireless devices and prototype